chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 <!-- *It took about 7:17pm to ?? to train my model.* -->

-Upload the model to our S3 bucket:
+Upload the directory that contains our model & tokenizer to our S3 bucket:

 <code>aws s3 cp ./fine_tuned_bert s3://your-bucket-name/fine_tuned_bert/ --recursive</code>